ygorcosta/wedeploy.com/ui/src/pages/docs/intro/using-the-api-client.md

 #### Cocoapods

-Add this to your Podfile
+Add this to your Podfile:

 ```swift
 pod 'WeDeploy'